bondy-io/bondy/doc/guides/configuration/listeners.md

 ### HTTP versions

 ```
-listeners.public_http.http.versions = 1.1, 2
+listeners.public_http.http.versions = 2, 1.1
 ```

-A comma separated, priority ordered list of the HTTP protocol versions the listener offers; the default is `1.1, 2`.
-On a TLS listener the order is the server's ALPN preference — with the default, an h2-capable browser is served HTTP/1.1, while a client that only offers `h2` still gets HTTP/2 — and a client that sends no ALPN is served the first listed version.
+A comma separated, priority ordered list of the HTTP protocol versions the listener offers; the default is `2, 1.1`.
+On a TLS listener the order is the server's ALPN preference, and a client that sends no ALPN is served the first listed version.
 On a plaintext listener, listing `2` enables the HTTP/2 prior-knowledge and Upgrade paths.

-The default prefers HTTP/1.1 deliberately.
-Over HTTP/2, Cowboy applies its idle timeout per **connection**, and the per-stream override that keeps an SSE or long-poll response alive through quiet periods only exists on HTTP/1.1 — so on a listener that serves `wamp_sse` or `wamp_longpoll`, a held stream negotiated over HTTP/2 is closed at the connection's `http.idle_timeout` (15s if unset) regardless of the `sse.*` and `longpoll.*` settings.
-List `2` first only on a listener that holds no streams.
+Set `1.1` alone to switch HTTP/2 off for a listener.

+SSE and long-poll behave identically on both versions: a held stream's lifetime is governed by the listener's **connection** idle timeout, which a listener serving `wamp_sse` or `wamp_longpoll` derives from the carriers' `idle_timeout` (below) rather than the plain 15s HTTP default — see the next section.

+### Held streams and the connection idle timeout

+On a listener whose services include `wamp_sse` or `wamp_longpoll`, the defaults for `http.idle_timeout` and `http.reset_idle_timeout_on_send`
+change: the idle timeout is taken from the largest `sse.idle_timeout` / `longpoll.idle_timeout` in play (10m if unstated) and reset-on-send is switched on, so a stream that is sending — events, keepalives, poll replies — keeps its connection alive, and a fully quiet one is closed after the carrier's idle timeout.
+This applies to every service sharing that
+listener: idle keep-alive API connections on a mixed listener are retained for the same window.
+An explicit `http.idle_timeout` or `http.reset_idle_timeout_on_send` on the listener overrides both.

 ### Keepalive and idle timeouts